AntonUBC/kaggle_flavours_of_physics/README.md

 ### Model Description

-The main challenge of this competition was developing a model which maximizes the probability of detecting the decay and at the sane time passes KS and CvM tests.
+The main challenge of this competition was developing a model which maximizes the probability of detecting the decay and at the same time passes KS and CvM tests.

 To address the first requirement, I used experimentation and removed some not perfectly modeled features at the same time trying not to worsen performance of the classifier.